rm511130/fact/README.md

   - http://fact.cfapps.io/health
   - http://fact.cfapps.io/version

-# (d) fact on Pivotal Cloud Foundry using a Docker Image
+# (d) Fact.go on Pivotal Cloud Foundry using a Docker Image

 - Prerequisite: You need the CF CLI on your Mac
 - And you need to be pointing at a valid CF API, e.g.: `cf api api.run.pivotal.io`

-Open a terminal window on your Mac and execute the following command:
+Open a terminal window on your Mac and execute the following commands:

 ```
 Mac $ cf delete fact    # in case executed the step (c) described above